TBD54566975/technical-proposals/tp025/README.md

 ### Scoping

-In order to optimize the efficiency of `SnapshotsCreate` processing, the snapshot `scope` property can only have a value that maps to a position in the logical tree structure below:
+In order to optimize the efficiency of `SnapshotsCreate` processing, the snapshot `scope` property can only have a value that maps to one position in the logical tree structure below:

 ```mermaid
 graph TD;